forem/admin-docs/docs/forem-basics/user-settings/organization-settings.md

 ## Create An Organization

-Anyone can create an organization by filling out the following fields:
+Anyone (admin or user) can create an organization by navigating to `/settings/organization` and filling out the following required fields:

 - **Name**: The displayed name of the organization
 - **Username**: The organization URL will be the Forem URL `/username`.
 This is also referred to as the **slug** on other forms.